Last updated on March 17th, 2022

 Each angler will have his or her own opinion on what constitutes a great reel for bass fishing, and what brand and model to choose.
 With the design and durability of today’s newest reels, it is a good idea to look at a few and find a spinning reel that will best suit your needs on the water.

 Bass are some of the hardest fighting freshwater fish, and even smaller size fish can strip a reel, break a pole, or sometimes even both.
-Today, we are going to look at and review 7 exceptional spinning reels that will not only withstand the fight from big bass but will also not break the bank.
-I called these my magnificent 7 (Yes, I was thinking of the movie when I came up with this line!).
-So, if you are ready to choose a new reel that will help you catch more bass while providing great value, let’s get started!
+Today, we are going to look at and review 7 of the best bass spinning reels that will not only help you catch more fish but will also not break the bank.

 Cadence CS10 Spinning Reel